 4.14.
 IHO Secretariat makes and retains a CD of each finalized New or Revised Edition of S-4, as an international archive of the development of S-4.

 4.15.
-The Editor will supply a list of all changes, including minor editorials, to France IHO Secretariat and Spain to assist with translation work.
+The Editor will supply a list of all changes, including minor editorials, to France, IHO Secretariat and Spain to assist with translation work.
 The list will also be supplied to Republic of Korea to assist in updating the Digital Reference Tool for Cartographers and to other HOs that maintain local translations of S-4, on request (currently Germany).
-In order to avoid any confusion on the date of availability and effective publication of S-4 French and Spanish versions, the IHO Secretariat indicates on the IHO website and cover pages of S-4 (all versions), the Edition date and Publication date (month, year) in force.
+To avoid any confusion on the date of availability and effective publication of S-4 French and Spanish versions, the IHO Secretariat indicates on the IHO website and cover pages of S-4 (all versions), the Edition date and Publication date (month, year) in force.

 4.16.
 NCWG is also responsible for maintaining S-11 Part A. Any changes will be progressed in a similar way to the above.
 Any major revision may be facilitated by the establishment of a subWG.

 4.17.
-Official INT1 revisions are undertaken by France, Germany and Spain.
+Official INT1 revisions are undertaken by France, UK and Spain.
 They consult within the INT1 subWG, with the aim of achieving consistency (e.g. in English terms and descriptions).
 New editions are announced by IHO CL and in the ‘IHO News’ panel on the IHO website home page.
 PDF files are provided to IHO Secretariat for display on the IHO website (in a password protected section if required by the producer*).
 Notice to Mariners updates to INT1 are posted on the IHO website, with links from the Publications download list.

 4.18.
 INT2 and INT3 are published by Netherlands and UK respectively, on behalf of IHO.
 PDF files are provided to IHO Secretariat for display on the IHO website (in a password protected section if required by the producer*).